Apply and make at the same time

 I got inspired after watching a video about a neural network library.
 The ability to train it yourself added that extra interactivity that people loved.

-Early version of portfolio website
+First version of portfolio website

 I was making this in the weeks leading up to me getting the internship, but I was still gonna send it.